freeCodeCamp/news-translation-tasks/README.md

 ### Pick Your Article

 Once you're in as a Collaborator, it's time to choose which article you'd like to work on.
-Check out the list of available issues/articles and pick the one that speaks to you.
+Check out the list of available issues/articles and pick the one that speaks to you from the Project of the spoken language you would like to help on.

 ### Claim Your Article